jhpyle/docassemble/_docs/docker.md

 * `USELETSENCRYPT`: set this to `true`.
 * `LETSENCRYPTEMAIL`: [Let's Encrypt] requires an e-mail address, which it will use to get in touch with you about renewing the SSL certificates.
-* `HOSTNAME`: set this to the hostname that users will use to get to the web application.
+* `DAHOSTNAME`: set this to the hostname that users will use to get to the web application.
 [Let's Encrypt] needs this in order to verify that you have access to the host.
 * `USEHTTPS`: set this to `true`.